wangzizhe/Pufibara/README.md

 All agents use the same foundation model family and are evaluated under the same benchmark and wall-clock conditions.

-GateForge outperforms both general-purpose agent baselines overall, with the strongest margin on medium and hard Modelica workflows.
+GateForge outperforms SOTA coding agents, with the strongest margin on medium and hard Modelica workflows.

 | Agent | Total | easy | medium | hard |
 | --- | ---: | ---: | ---: | ---: |